-Bold and catchy typography as a crucial part of any design concept continues to keep its high presence in web and mobile layouts.
-It’s even hard to call it a trend as it should be seen as default and vital part of the UI design process.
+Bold and catchy typography, as a crucial part of any design concept, continues to keep its high presence in web and mobile layouts.
+It’s even hard to call it a trend as it should be seen as a default and vital part of the UI design process.
 Designers pay much attention to keeping it not only beautiful but also readable and scannable with typographic hierarchy and choice of proper fonts.
 Yet, there is a noticeable trend contrasting to the previous one: more and more websites and apps are based around typography as the core of the user experience design and attractiveness, with no images at all.
 The visual and emotional appeal, in this case, is reached with not only the search for interesting and original fonts but also with animation, color contrast, filled and outline letters in one piece of text and other tricks.
 What’s more, design approaches now demonstrate deeper care about text content itself and its integration into the layout.
-For example, informative and catchy taglines have shown growing presence as a part of web interfaces, especially in landing pages.
+For example, informative and catchy taglines have shown growing presence as a part of web interfaces, especially on landing pages.

 The website of a construction company is based on animated interactions and color contrast with the tagline.
 The color also works as a way to unite the company logo, tagline, and CTA button into one harmonic system of the layout.